gonenduk/basejs/README.md

 The actual business logic of end points.

 **handlers plugins**: Common base handlers to be used by other handlers.
-For example, handling collections and items of resources.
+For example, handling collections and items of resources, updating ownership...

 **lib**: Wrappers around 3rd party packages to initialize and isolate them.
 Allows required behavior and replacing of packages without changing project code.

 **models**: Models of resources.
 Does not have to have a DB collection associated with it.

+**models plugins**: Common base models to be used by other models.
+For example, handling collections and items, ownership, timestamps...

 **models schemas**: Schema and index definitions of each DB model.